plenigo/plenigo.github.io/pages/custom_integration/products_php.md

 // This method returns true if the paywall is enabeld otherwise it will return false.
 $payWallEnabled = \plenigo\services\UserService::isPaywallEnabled();
 ```
-### Implementation without plenigo SDKs
+### Implementation without plenigo SDK

-Another possibility to check if the paywall is enabled - can be a direct call to our REST API:
+Another possibility to check if the paywall is enabled - is a direct call to our REST API:
 [Is the paywall enabeld request](https://api.s-devops.com/#!/paywall/isPaywallEnabledt)

 ## Get product information